irajkumarr/servicing_maintenance_app/README.md

-# 🚗🛵 ServiceOnWheels – On-Demand Vehicle Servicing & Maintenance App
+# 🚘 ServiceOnWheels – On-Demand Car & Bike Servicing App

-**ServiceOnWheels** is a mobile application that simplifies car and bike maintenance by allowing users to book services, add vehicles, and manage service history — all from their phone.
-It also sends real-time notifications for offers and updates and uses Google Maps for seamless address selection.
+**ServiceOnWheels** is an on-demand **vehicle servicing and maintenance app** that helps users easily book, schedule, and track car/bike services.
+From oil changes to engine repairs, users can conveniently manage their vehicles and receive timely updates.

 ---